 A. Yes.
 Stipend support (stipend will be $29,000 starting Fall 2015) and full tuition is provided to all students working towards the Ph.D. in Neuroscience.
 Support for entering students is provided by a training grant from the National Institutes of Health, funds from the School of Medicine, and competitive fellowships awarded by the Graduate School.

 Q: Does UNC provide health insurance coverage for graduate students?

-Q: How long has UNC had a neuroscience Ph.D. training program?
+Q: How long has UNC had a Neuroscience Ph.D. training program?

-A:The Curriculum in Neurobiology has been in existence for over 35 years, making it the second oldest neuroscience training program in the country.
-Over 60 active research laboratories are presently available to UNC Neurobiology graduate students for research apprenticeships and dissertation research projects.
+A: UNC is a pioneer of neuroscience.
+The Neuroscience Curriculum was established in 1966, making it the second oldest neuroscience training program in the country.
+It was established by Dr. Edward Perl, who later became the first president of the Society for Neuroscience.
+Over 60 active research laboratories are presently available to UNC Neuroscience Curriculum graduate students for research apprenticeships and dissertation research projects.

-A: The Neurobiology Curriculum has earned training grants from the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS) that have been continuously funded for over 25 years.
+A: The Neuroscience Curriculum has earned training grants from the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS) that have been continuously funded for over 25 years.
 In 1997 we were recognized as a model training program by the NIH and received the first of the new comprehensive predoctoral neuroscience training grants jointly sponsored by nine NIH institutes.